Brother Profile KH552 for Paige, July 2026

 Now about this specific machine.
 I refurbished, cleaned, and serviced it.
 A completely new sponge bar was inserted.
 All needles are cleaned and inspected individually.
 They were also checked by knitting on a full bed to make sure they form the stitches properly.

-It will come with all major assesories:
+It will come with all major accessories:

 • The toolbox with a lid